dylanpieper/chatalot/README.md

 ### Results Methods

--   `texts()`: Returns response texts in the same format as the input prompts (i.e., a character vector if prompts were provided as a vector, or a list if prompts were provided as a list)
+-   `texts()`: Returns response texts in the same format as the input prompts (i.e., a list if prompts were provided as a list, or a character vector if prompts were provided as a vector)
 -   `chats()`: Returns a list of chat objects
 -   `progress()`: Returns processing statistics
 -   `structured_data()`: Returns extracted structured data (if `type_spec` is provided)

-### Todo

--   ✅ Add retries on error
--   ✅ Change `texts()` to return a list or vector matching the input
--   ✅ Add sound notifications on completion, interruption, and error
--   ✅ Add parallel processing support